utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ![](/assets/img/blog/github_analytics/comment_trends.png)

-## Useful how?
+## Useful How?

-So I am not exactly sure how useful this data & dashboards are yet.
-It was mostly a fun hobby project to see some trends & stats for issue & comment volume.
+I am not exactly sure how useful this data & dashboards are yet.
+It was mostly a fun hobby project to see some trends and stats for issue and comment volume.
 But this could also be useful data that can help you track things like issue label stats.
-Stats that could be used improve categorizing issues and visualizing changes in labeling trends.
+Stats that could be used to improve categorizing issues and visualizing changes in labeling trends.
 For example, the graphs could answer questions like:
 *How did a concerted effort to improve docs change the trend of issues labeled question*?

-## Try it and help me improve it
+## Try it and Help me Improve it

 Check out the GitHub repo [torkelo/github-to-es](https://github.com/torkelo/github-to-es) it has a basic README with instructions for how to get started.